wp-plugins/jquery-lightbox-for-native-galleries/readme.txt

 Tested up to: 2.8
 Stable tag: trunk

-Makes the native WordPress galleries use a lightbox to display the fullsize images.
+Makes the native WordPress galleries use a lightbox script called ColorBox to display the fullsize images.

 == Description ==

-Makes the native WordPress galleries use a lightbox to display the fullsize images.
-The lightbox used in this plugin is currently the [jQuery lightBox plugin by Leandro Vieira Pinho](http://leandrovieira.com/projects/jquery/lightbox/).
+Makes the native WordPress galleries use a lightbox script called [ColorBox](http://colorpowered.com/colorbox/) to display the fullsize images right there in the page.

 **Demo**